Nephas/multirogue/README.md

 ### Intro

 >The World has ended - for how long you do not know.
 Life is a burden and Death a treasure.
-But True Death does not come easily in this place beyond time, where the living eat the dead, and the dead eat the living.
+Yet True Death does not come easily in this place beyond time, where the living eat the dead, and the dead eat the living.
+>
 >But the lonely Godi has told you so often - there must be a place, where you can leave it behind.
 A place where the Raven will not find you, and drag your rotting body back into the eternal circle.
 A place - to find peace.